 Thank you for all your efforts in undertaking this challenge.
 We hope you have an enjoyable and safe time.
 If you are bitten by the Long Distance Riding bug you can find more information about the IBA in the UK here:

-The UK IBA also organizes navigational scatter rallies of 8, 12, and 36 hour duration spread throughout the year and these are always great fun as you can end up riding to all sorts of places around the UK to gain points for places you visit.
+You can ride an Iron Butt Association ride at any time you like by following the rules on the website.
+They also organize navigational scatter rallies of 8, 12, and 36 hour duration spread throughout the year and these are always great fun as you can end up riding to all sorts of places around the UK to gain points for places you visit.
 Almost like a 2 wheeled engine version of Orienteering i.e. the further or harder places you prove you went to the more points you'll get.